 The Werribee River Association is part of Waterwatch, which is a citizen science program for monitoring waterway health.
-Since 2008, WRivA have been collecting monthly water quality data from Bungey’s Hole, Werribee.
+Since 2008, we have been collecting monthly water quality data from Bungey’s Hole, Werribee.

 Water quality is a key attribute of aquatic ecosystems and is an important part of any river health assessment, responding to both natural processes and human disturbance.
-Physical, chemical and biological factors can be used to determine water quality.
-Physical properties include recording temperature and turbidity; chemical characteristics incorporate collecting pH, dissolved oxygen levels, nitrogen and phosphorus, whilst biological indicators comprise of sampling for algae, phytoplankton and aquatic invertebrates.
+Physical, chemical, and biological factors can be used to determine water quality.
+Physical properties include recording temperature and turbidity; chemical characteristics incorporate collecting pH, dissolved oxygen levels, nitrogen, and phosphorus, whilst biological indicators comprise sampling for algae, phytoplankton, and aquatic invertebrates.

 Download the full Werribee River Water Quality Report